Cervix: It is the lower part of the uterus in the female reproductive system. It connects the vagina and the uterus

 Cervical Cancer Causes Risk Factors Symptoms and Treatments

 Cervix: It is the lower part of the uterus in the female reproductive system.
 It connects the vagina and the uterus.
-It mainly comprises of fibromuscular tissue.
+It mainly comprises fibromuscular tissue.
 During childbirth wide dilation of the cervix allow the baby to pass through and during menstruation, the cervix opens a little bit to allow menstrual blood to flow.

 The following conditions affect Cervix: